Wake Wood – Review

 Another Monkey’s Paw Tale

 Sure, some of the things here and there are different but the movie feels very similar.
-The filmmakers attempted to mix things up a little.
-This is, however, done by using themes from other similar movies.
+The filmmakers attempted to mix things up a little by using themes from other similar movies.
 For example, there is a slight nod to movies such as The Wicker Man via the use of pagan style ritual and a rural community.
+But it is fairly obvious that this is the same basic story with a slightly different, more Irish, wrapper.

 Mixing Things Up a Little